BitcoinDesign/Guide/guide/designing-products/user-research.md

    layout = "float-left"
 %}

+Bitcoin is a protocol with [layers](https://bitcoin.design/guide/getting-started/technology-primer/#do-all-transactions-have-to-be-this-secure) built on top of it.

+Layers built on top of the base layer, such as [Lightning network](https://bitcoin.design/guide/getting-started/technology-primer/#the-lightning-payment-network) make the specific transaction analysis impossible thanks to the [payment channels](https://bitcoin.design/guide/getting-started/technology-primer/#what-is-a-payment-channel).

-While we often can’t know who is responsible for specific single transactions, we can still analyze overall network activity.
-No other currency in history has offered such a complete and accurate ledger of transactions.
+While we often can’t know who is responsible for a specific transaction, on the Lightning network, we can attempt to analyze the overall network activity and look into metrics such as number of nodes, network capacity, payment channels changes.

+No other currency in history has offered such a transparent way to analyze network activity.
 As designers, what can we learn from this data that allows us to improve the experience of our users.

 </div>